-Year: II Total: 6 hours /week

-Semester: I Lecture: 4 hours/week
+Year: II Semester: I Total: 6 hours /week Lecture: 4 hours/week Tutorial: hour/week Practical: 2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide knowledge on importance, scope and challenges of livestock production.
 It includes terminologies and classification of common domestic animals.
 It includes management practices of ruminants.
 The course includes housing, feeding, breeding management and other general farm operation of various stages of cattle, buffalo, sheep, goat and yak.
 The course covers organs related & physiology of digestion in ruminants, commonly grown fodder trees and their role in livestock feeding, ration formulation and feeding for different age group of livestock, Common Indigenous and Exotic breed of cattle, buffalo, sheep, goat and yak found in Nepal.